Mohsin Dawar safe after attack on vehicle in North Waziristan’s Miranshah

 NDM founding member Bushra Gohar strongly condemned the attack and demanded an immediate investigation into it.

-The incident comes a day after the bodies of at least six people were found in the North Waziristan district.
+The incident comes a day after the bodies of at least six barbers from Dera Ghazi Khan were found in the North Waziristan district.
 According to police, the bodies of the barbers, who had been running shops in Mir Ali bazaar for many years, were discovered in agricultural fields after being abducted and executed in the night by unknown assailants.

 Dear visitor, the comments section is undergoing an overhaul and will return soon.